-Long stereotyped as social outcasts, brilliant eccentrics, and unapologetic sociopaths, Rationals frequently find themselves as both beneficiary and victim to prejudice- it’s not enough that they’re powerful; they have to be misanthropic too.
+Long stereotyped as social outcasts, brilliant eccentrics, and unapologetic sociopaths, Smiths frequently find themselves as both beneficiary and victim to prejudice- it’s not enough that they’re powerful; they have to be misanthropic too.
 It must be something about those Killer Whales (ENTJs), Spiders (INTJs), Chimpanzees (ENTPs), and Owls (INTPs) that makes society want to brand them as the mustache-twirling, cat stroking archvillain that longs to rule- or destroy- the world.
 Perhaps it’s because a majority of Rationals rather like the idea of being a super genius, albeit an “evil” one, and find pieces of truth in the caricature.
-Of course, just because something is true doesn’t necessarily mean that the insight comes with nuance, and when looking closer at the relationship between Rationals and the majority of society, i.e. the Guardians and Artisans of the world, two things become clear: there are plenty of people who would love to be an NT, and there are even more people that have absolutely no idea what that means.
+Of course, just because something is true doesn’t necessarily mean that the insight comes with nuance, and when looking closer at the relationship between Smiths and the majority of society, i.e., the Gatherers and Hunters of the world, two things become clear: there are plenty of people who would love to be an NT, and there are even more people that have absolutely no idea what that means.

 Power & Innovation

-Rationals seek knowledge.
+Smiths seek knowledge.
 This one statement probably best explains why so many people mistype themselves as an NT.
 Who doesn’t want to be certain that they’re smart?
 Is there anything more incriminating in present day society than to admit to having an average intelligence?
-And yet, for a Rational, wisdom is not about certainty.
-In fact, most Rationals would readily admit that they’re not certain they have it, declaring only that their life goal is to strive for it.
-In terms of how knowledge is used once attained, Rationals can be split into two groups: those that focus on application, and those that focus on invention.
+And yet, for a Smith, wisdom is not about certainty.
+In fact, most Smiths would readily admit that they’re not certain they have it, declaring only that their life goal is to strive for it.
+In terms of how knowledge is used once attained, Smiths can be split into two groups: those that focus on application and those that focus on invention.